shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 }
 ```

-Wich then makes it possible to indicate if one or more errors exists, in another view or a tab:
+This makes it possible to indicate if one or more errors exists, in another view or a tab:

 ```html
 <sw-tabs